popovicialinc/gama/README.md

 # ⚠️Known issues (list may expand in the future)
 ## Caused by Vulkan
 * **Visual artifacting**.
 Adreno GPUs aboard Snapdragon SOCs usually have no problems with Vulkan, so your mileage may vary - though my personal experience with Vulkan has been great on my S23 Ultra.
+* **Not all apps will run under Vulkan**.
+The majority will, but there will be some exceptions.
+Nothing can fix this - Samsung needs to adopt Vulkan on all of their models, and the app developers need to implement it.

 ## Caused by system-wide app restart (aggressive app stop)
 * **The default browser and the default keyboard will get reset.**